 The Colt Foundation is interested in supporting research into the health, safety and comfort of people at work.
 The Trustees have occasionally supported projects which fall outside this area, but these projects are very much the exception.

 The Trustees meet twice a year to review applications, in the spring and in the autumn, and applications normally need to be received approximately eight weeks beforehand so that a full assessment can be obtained from external assessors before the papers are prepared for the Meeting.
-The next Meeting is in November 2017 and the closing date for receipt of applications was 1st September 2017.
+The next Meeting is in November 2018 and the closing date for receipt of applications is 1st September 2018.
 The following Meeting is likely to be in May 2019.
-However, applicants can submit a single sheet lay summary at any time during the year prior to working on a full application, so that advice can be given on whether the work is likely to fall within the remit of the Foundation.
+However, applicants can submit a single sheet lay summary at any time during the year prior to working on a full application, so that advice can be given on whether the work falls within the remit of the Foundation.
 The Trustees are particularly keen to fund research that is likely to inform government policy and change working practices.

 Applications should contain sufficient information for the Scientific Advisers to be able to comment, and should include a lay summary for the Trustees’ first appraisal.
 This lay summary is essential as the majority of the Trustees do not have a medical or scientific background.
 This summary will help them in their decision between the different applications under consideration.
 Applications are not expected to exceed 3,000 words, excluding references, the lay summary and justification of resources.
 Brief CV’s, not exceeding two sides of A4 paper, should be attached for each of the major applicants.
 Please read these questions carefully and although you do not need to follow them precisely, you should bear them in mind when preparing your application: